Collision Warning and Collision Intervention System and Malfunction Indicators

 Further, it is important to note that the organizations are only asking automakers to adopt the standardized terminology, a move that would go a long way in reducing reduce consumer confusion about the intent and functionality of these systems.
 We’ll do our best to help here and in other posts.

 PCS stands for Pre Collision, or Crash, System.
 FCW stands for Forward Collision Warning System.
 Another is CMBS or Collision Mitigation Brake System.
 Yet another is the very awkward sounding Pre-safe Seat Belt (PSB) system.
 This one has a warning image in the message center in gray scale, like the seated figure shown to the right, along with a text warning.
-How about Panic Brake Assist (PBA), Forward Emergency Braking (FEB) or Predictive Forward Collision Warning (PFCW)?
-They play in the same ball park, but don’t have their own symbols!
+How about Panic Brake Assist (PBA), Forward Emergency Braking (FEB), Predictive Forward Collision Warning (PFCW) or Smart Brake Support (SBS)?
+They play in the same ball park, but don’t have their own text symbols!

 • Before continuing, is one of these truly your symbol??
 If yes, then read on below.